 Check out the new exclusive movie clip for Sonic the Hedgehog starring Ben Schwartz!
 Let us know what you think in the comments below.

 ► Buy Tickets to Sonic the Hedgehog: https://www.fandango.com/sonic-the-hedgehog-218659/movie-overview?cmp=CSYT_YouTube_Desc

-Want to be notified of the scenes footage and behind all the hottest clips?
-Subscribe to the station and click the bell icon to stay up to date.
+Want to be notified of all the hottest clips and behind the scenes footage?
+Subscribe to the channel and click the bell icon to stay current.